-When it is raining cats and dogs, you need a fox.
+When it is raining cats and dogs, you need a Fox Umbrella.

 No one engineers umbrellas like Fox Umbrellas.
 They have been making, what some call the Rolls Royce of umbrellas, since 1868.
 It all started during the reign of Queen Victoria.
 A Mr Thomas Fox opened a shop making and selling umbrellas in Fore Street, now London Wall.
 But Samuel Dixon bought it after only 12 years.
 It is reputed that maybe Mr Thomas Fox had a small gambling habit and may have owed Samuel Dixon some money.
 And that is how the shop was transferred into the Dixon family.
 Unfortunately, there are no records of what happened to Mr Thomas Fox.

 Separately another Mr Fox, this time a Mr Samuel Fox from Stocksbridge near Sheffield (who was no relation) had invented a way of using steel for the inside frame instead of whalebone.
 This was a huge advancement and Fox Umbrellas began to use that technique also.

 When war broke out Fox Umbrellas turned their attention to helping the effort.
 They produced flare parachutes with the new material Nylon.
 Fox Umbrellas instantly realised that the potential of Nylon, when it came to umbrella manufacturing was huge.
 He then exhibited the first Nylon umbrella to the British public at the ‘Britain Can Make it’ exhibition.
 Held at the Victoria and Albert museum in 1946.